-New music at the Proms, and the season itself, came to an end at yesterday’s Last Night, with the world première of Jamaican-born composer Eleanor Alberga’s brief concert-opener Arise, Athena!.
+New music at the Proms, and the season itself, came to an end at yesterday’s Last Night, with the world première of Jamaican-born composer Eleanor Alberga’s brief concert-opener Arise, Athena!, performed by the BBC Symphony Chorus with the BBC Symphony Orchestra, conducted by Marin Alsop.
 According to the composer, the piece (ahem) arose from a desire to have a female theme, Alberga drawing on the Greek goddess Athena for inspiration, citing her connection (among many others) to “wisdom and the Arts”.

 As the title implies, the work is an invocation, utilising a short text of Alberga’s own as a kind of rallying cry.
 Turbulence becomes fanfaric, becomes a choral society-friendly holler, becomes a polite tub-thumping welcome to the most conservative and predictable of all musical occasions.
 And there, stifling a yawn in the face of yet another Last Night irrelevance, we have it.